 Cam Boyd, Bill Bensler, Charlie Kurtz and Zach McGuire finished with the same 118 at Catamount.

-Several other teams are between the 120 and 125 marks heading into the second day.
+A number of other teams are between the 120 and 125 mark heading into the second day.

-In addition to the golf tournament, an auction is also part of the two-day classic.
+In addition to the golf tournament, an auction also is part of the two-day event.

-Last year, the golf tournament and auction generated $200,000 in donations given to Yampa Valley Medical Center, the Rotary Club and area high school students through the Doak Walker Memorial Endowment Fund.
+Yampa Valley Medical Center, the Rotary Club and high school students benefited from the event through the Doak Walker Memorial Endowment Fund.

-The tournament has generated support from title sponsors including such well-known names as Pepsi, Coors and Invesco.
+The tournament has generated support from title sponsors including well-known corporations such as Pepsi, Coors and Invesco.

 Invesco donated many of the items in Friday's auction.